RT-LOC/docs/docs/install/README.md

 There is also the (third) option only do distance tracking, if you only need distances (no positions, not RTLS) between a set of tags (no anchors).
 Read more about this [here](/install/adhoc_getting_started.html).

 ::: tip
-  You need RTLS hardware to get started.
+  You need RTLS hardware nodes to get started.
 You can purchase these from us or even from other vendors. (we provide interoperability, for example with Decawave's DWM1001)
 :::

 ## RTLS introduction (autoposition)